Davi-S/Toolorant/README.md

 ## Is This "bannable"?

-**USE AT YOUR OWN RISK.**
+**USE AT YOUR OWN RISK**

 No **bans** have been reported so far from using this program.
 Some players reported receiving a two-week competitive **suspension** for using the Instalocker tool excessively with zero delay.
 (This can be avoided by using 3+ seconds of delay)

-This program does not use an auto-clicker, or read the game's memory; therefore, the anti-cheat should not be triggered.
+This program does not use an auto-clicker or read the game's memory; therefore, the anti-cheat should not be triggered.

 However, using the VALORANT API in this manner is against Riot's Terms of Service, since you are getting an advantage over other players.
 So there is always a risk.

 ## [Support and community](https://discord.gg/gbaGu3ermT)

-Be welcome to the [Toolorant community](https://discord.gg/gbaGu3ermT)!
+Be welcome to the [Toolorant community on Discord](https://discord.gg/gbaGu3ermT)!
 We believe that collaboration and interaction are essential for the growth of any project and community.
-Whether you're a developer or a user, you're invited to join our [Discord server](https://discord.gg/gbaGu3ermT) to:
+Whether you're a developer or a user, you're invited to join our Discord server to:

 - Get Help
 - Request Features